patfiaux/CRSsim/README.md

 | chr8 | 128752641 | 128753680 |

 ### 4.1.3 Guide counts for simulated guide distributions
-The input for `inputGuideDistr` is a data frame object and each column will be used to generate the guide count dirstribution for a replicate.
+The input for `inputGuideDistr` is a data frame object and each column will be used to generate the guide count distribution for a replicate.
 Here, we supply the guide distribution data from `../Example_data/Example_selectionScreen_counts.csv`.
 Specifically, we use the guide counts from the 'before' pools.
 ```r
 example.counts <- read.csv('../Example_data/Example_selectionScreen_counts.csv', stringsAsFactors = F)